syncfusion-content/blazor-docs/blazor/diagram/ruler.md

 By default, the ruler segments are arranged based on pixel values.

 * The HorizontalRuler’s [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_Interval)property allows you to define the interval between ruler segments and the [`SegmentWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_SegmentWidth) property allows you to define the segment width of the ruler.
-Similarly, you can use the VerticalRuler’s [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_Interval) and [`SegmentWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_SegmentWidth) properties are used to define the interval and segment width of the vertical ruler
+Similarly, you can use the VerticalRuler’s [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_Interval) and [`SegmentWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_SegmentWidth) properties are used to define the interval and segment width of the vertical ruler.

 * The HorizontalRuler’s [`TickAlignment`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_TickAlignment) property is used to align the ruler tick either left or right side of the ruler.
 The VerticalRuler’s [`TickAlignment`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramsRuler.html#Syncfusion_Blazor_Diagrams_DiagramsRuler_TickAlignment) property is used to align the ruler tick either top or bottom side of the ruler.